Template:Part 2 (Waterproofing Roofs - SBS)

 - Deck overlay

-- means a panel material secured to the supporting deck in order to render the deck surface continuous or suitable for the installation of roofing materials.
+- means a panel material secured to the supporting deck, to render the deck surface continuous or suitable for the installation of roofing materials.

 - means a structural or non-structural element in a building that vertically separates space.
 Walls may separate the outside environment from the interior conditioned space of a building, or they may separate one or more interior spaces from each other (adapted from ASTM E631-15 Standard Terminology of Building Constructions).